cloud-native-toolkit/site-developer-guide/docs/learning/fast-ci.md

 ### 3. Open the Developer Dashboard

-The [Developer Dashboard](../reference/dashboard.md) makes it easy for you to navigate to the tools, including a section that allows you to select a set of preconfigured [Starter Kits](../reference/starter-kit/starter-kit.md) that make seeding your development project very easy.
+The [Developer Dashboard](../reference/dashboard.md) makes it easy for you to navigate to the tools, including a section that allows you to select a set of pre-configured [Starter Kits](../reference/starter-kit/starter-kit.md) that make seeding your development project very easy.

 Before starting, open a browser and make sure you are logged into [Github](https://github.com).
 There are two options for how to access the dashboard: